tarunaroraonline/gatsby-pizza-starter/README.md

 inside ${tw``} you define tailwind styles, and outside you can use ordinary styled components style, including ThemeUI pre-defined colors.

 For tailwind classes customization, use tailwind.config.js* in root of your project.
 Refer to official [tailwind docs](https://tailwindcss.com/docs/configuration/).
-Don't forget to import gatsby-theme-california tailwind config.
+Don't forget to import gatsby-starter-pizza tailwind config.

 *changes of this file my require reload of gatsby development server(due to current twin.macro limitations)